-After me and Mum spent 15 days in Thailand, I’ve got loads more to share than just travel tips.
-There are so many wrong ideas about women spending 2 weeks in Thailand isn’t worth.
+After me and Mum spent 15 days travelling around Thailand by ourselves, I've got loads more to share than just travel tips for Thailand.
+There are so many wrong ideas about women spending 2 weeks in Siam isn’t worth.
+Plus, many vacationers assume Thailand is meant for backers and they must speak as less as a week – They are wrong.

 Index